tkint/mini-dao/README.md

   - field must be public
   - field must be an MDEntity object reference
   - must not be on a field annotated with MDField
+- properties:
+    - fieldName: field name of the link key in database
+    - targetFieldName: field name of the target foreign key
-- entity: entity to link
+    - target: entity to link
     - loadPolicy:
       - LAZY: avoid loading of linked entity when current one is retrieved
       - HEAVY: force loading of linked entity when current one is retrieved

 # Configuration